wren-creator/AI-compliance-standards/AI_Compliance_Standards_v2.md

 ## 1. Executive Summary

 AI governance is shifting from fragmented, undocumented norms to a unified, enforceable control plane.
-For most organizations today, AI policies are scattered across ad hoc expectations, vendor usage terms, tribal security knowledge, and shadow rules living in individual teams' heads — creating inconsistent risk posture, unpredictable approvals, and policy debt that accumulates like technical debt.
+For most organizations today, AI policies are scattered across ad hoc expectations, vendor usage terms, tribal security knowledge, and shadow rules living in individual teams' heads creating inconsistent risk posture, unpredictable approvals, and policy debt that accumulates like technical debt.

 This document establishes a coherent, authoritative, and enforceable AI governance framework built on three foundational principles:

 - **Anchor to established frameworks.** By aligning to NIST AI RMF, ISO/IEC 42001, the EU AI Act, and OWASP GenAI, governance decisions are defensible, audit-ready, and globally portable.
-- **Set precedent proactively.** Rather than reacting to external enforcement timelines or vendor-defined guardrails, this framework establishes internal norms that become the standard others follow — rational controls that enable delivery instead of creating bureaucratic drag.
+- **Set precedent proactively.** Rather than reacting to external enforcement timelines or vendor-defined guardrails, this framework establishes internal norms that become the standard others follow, rational controls that enable delivery instead of creating bureaucratic drag.
 - **Couple policy to technical enforcement.** Rules are not merely words.
 Every policy maps to enforceable controls: gateways, logging, redaction, registries, and telemetry feeding directly into SIEM infrastructure.

-The framework is organized around a unified strategy: **follow the strictest rule (the EU AI Act) to simplify global operations.** By anchoring to a common core — risk management, data governance, and logging — we create regional dial settings that allow compliance tuning for specific jurisdictions without reinventing the wheel.
+The framework is organized around a unified strategy: **follow the strictest rule (the EU AI Act) to simplify global operations.** By anchoring to a common core, risk management, data governance, and logging.
+We create regional dial settings that allow compliance tuning for specific jurisdictions without reinventing the wheel.
 Build once, deploy anywhere.

 ---